Dibasic/helpspot-userscript/readme.md

 ## Licensing

-This script is provided without warranty and under the license specified in the LICENSE.md file.
+This script is provided without warranty and under the license specified in the LICENSE file.
 Please contact me directly if you are interested in my help with a custom implementation or need a specific relicense.